dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 virtualboxvm --startvm vmname
  ```

-The Virtual Machine name, or its uuid can be used.
+The virtual machine name, or its uuid can be used.

 ### Debugging a Virtual Machine